BrenPatF/Sandbox/README.md

 ### TimerSet.Format_Results(l_timer_set, l_format_prms)
 Returns the results for timer set `l_timer_set` in a formatted string, with parameters as Format_Timers.
 It uses the array returned from Format_Timers and includes a header line with timer set construction and writing times, and a footer of the self-timing values.

-## Installs
+## Installation
+You can install just the base code in an existing schema, or alternatively, install base code plus an example of usage, and unit testing code, in two new schemas, `lib` and `app`.
-### Install (Base code only)
+### Install (base code only)
 To install the base code only, comprising 4 object types and two packages, run the following script in a sqlplus session in the desired schema from the lib subfolder:

 SQL> @install_lib

 This creates the required objects along with public synonyms and grants for them.
-It does not include the example or the unit test code, the latter of which requires at least Oracle database 12.2.
+It does not include the example or the unit test code, the latter of which requires at least Oracle database 12.2

-### Install (Base code plus example and unit test code)
+### Install (base code plus example and unit test code)
 - install_sys.sql creates an Oracle directory, `input_dir`, pointing to 'c:\input'.
 Update this if necessary to a folder on the database server with read/write access for the Oracle OS user
 - Copy the following files from the root folder to the `input_dir` folder:
 	- fantasy_premier_league_player_stats.csv